scheinerman/Mods.jl/README.md

 Starting in version 2.2.3, expansion to 128 bits only happens for moduli above `typemax(Int32)` which equals `2^31 - 1 = 2,147,483,647`.
 This results in a
-roughly 4 or 5 times speed compared to prior versions.
+roughly 4 or 5 times speedup compared to prior versions.